mk-fg/fgtk/README.rst

 -r/--recursive operation), and ``--debug --dry-run`` can be useful to check what script does without making any fs changes (opens device read-only).

+See -h/--help output for more info and usage examples.

 One limitation is that it only works with FAT32 "vfat" fs type, which can be created via "mkfs.vfat" tool, *not* the stuff that "mkdosfs" tool creates, *not* FAT16, FAT12, exFAT or whatever other variations are out there (they're